CuyZ/Valinor/docs/pages/serialization/normalizer.md

 - Objects are transformed to arrays based on their properties, no matter their visibility (public, protected or private)
 - Dates are formatted to the RFC 3339 format
-- Baked enums use their value, unit enums use their name
+- Backed enums use their value, unit enums use their name

 Custom transformations can be applied, see [normalizer extension chapter] for more information.